cvxpy/cvxpy/doc/source/updates/index.rst

 Recently, a new solver, Clarabel, that improves the algorithm and implementation of ECOS has been under development.

-CVXPY is planning to transition to using Clarabel instead of ECOS by default for some categories of problems in 1.5 and no longer install ECOS as a CVXPY dependency in 1.6.
+In 1.5, CVXPY plans to using Clarabel instead of ECOS by default for some categories of problems.
+In 1.6, we plan to no longer install ECOS as a CVXPY dependency.
 We have no plans to remove support for calling ECOS as a solver.
-As part of this transition we are raising a warning whenever ECOS is called by default in 1.4.
+As part of this transition, in 1.4 CVXPY will raise a warning whenever ECOS is called by default.
 We encourage you to try and use Clarabel instead, but if you're dependent on ECOS's exact behavior please explicitly specify it as a solver.

 ``conv`` deprecation
 ~~~~~~~~~~~~~~~~~~~~